 Supreme and appellate court cases are published in West's South Western Reporter.

 Businesses: You can look up business registrations and retrieve filings through SOS Direct.
-The database covers:
+You can look up a company's franchise tax account status using the Taxable Entity Search.
+The SOS Direct database covers:

 Limited Liability Companies